 The sample code in Listing 1 builds an observer query that responds to changes to the user’s step count.

-Listing 1creates an observer query that receives updates whenever HealthKit’s step count data changes.
-It starts by creating a sample type for the step count.
-Then it creates the query itself.
-To ensure that this query receives updates whenever any step count data is saved to or deleted from the store, the sample passes in a
+Listing 1 creates an observer query that receives updates when HealthKit’s step count data changes.
+It starts by creating a sample type for the step count, then it creates the query itself.
+To ensure that this query receives updates when the system or any app saves or deletes step count data from the store, the sample passes in a

 nil predicate.
 Then, in the update handler, the sample code checks for errors.
 If no errors are found, it updates the daily step counts.

-After the update handler block is defined, the query is complete.
-The sample code simply executes this query using the HealthKit store.
+After defining the update handler block, the sample code executes the query using the HealthKit store.

 Receiving Background Deliveries